jlacasa/jlacasa.github.io/_publications/2020-09-01-bayesian-plant-density.md

 date: 2020-09-01
 venue: 'Scientific Reports'
 paperurl: 'https://www.nature.com/articles/s41598-020-72693-1'
-citation: 'acasa, J., Gaspar, A., Hinds, M. et al. Bayesian approach for maize yield response to plant density from both agronomic and economic viewpoints in North America. <i>Sci Rep</i> 10, 15948 (2020)'
+citation: 'Lacasa, J., Gaspar, A., Hinds, M. et al. &quot;Bayesian approach for maize yield response to plant density from both agronomic and economic viewpoints in North America.&quot; <i>Sci Rep</i> 10, 15948 (2020)'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.